 Prior to joining Willis, Andy served as interim Global Director of Communications for McKinsey & Company, co-leading the firm’s communications and publishing function.
 At McKinsey, Andy held various positions, including deputy director of communications and director of communications for Europe, the Middle East, and Africa.
 He led research on the role of business leaders in public life, and was a member of teams working with public sector and non-profit clients.
 In 2007, he co-published “CEOs as public leaders: a McKinsey survey” (McKinsey Quarterly anthology) and “CEOs as public leaders” (McKinsey Quarterly 2007, vol. 2).

 Before McKinsey, Andy was a policymaker in the United Kingdom government.
 Originally joining the Ministry of Defence on the Civil Service Fast Stream, he later led teams in the Prime Minister’s Social Exclusion Unit, the Office of the Deputy Prime Minister, and the Department of Health.
 Andy’s policy work focused principally on tackling poverty and social exclusion in England.

 Andy is a 2013 recipient of the Distinguished Friend of Oxford University award.
-He is a Visiting Lecturer at the Blavatnik School of Government at Oxford, a member of the NationSwell Council, a Trustee of the Institute of Public Relations (IPR) and the Reading Team, and a Fellow of the RSA.
+He is a Visiting Lecturer at the Blavatnik School of Government at Oxford.
+He is a lecturer in political communications at Columbia University, a founder member of the NationSwell Council, a Trustee of the Institute of Public Relations (IPR) and the Reading Team, and a Fellow of the RSA.
 Andy has presented at numerous events including the Skoll Global Forum and Oxford's "Challenges of Government" conferences, and has attended Davos on a dozen occasions.

 He is a graduate of Oxford and Harvard.